 For non-identifying purposes we will call the neighbor Nick.

-The day of the hearing at our local Magistrate’s office the mother and the public defender were trying to come up with a deal so Nick could avoid prison.
-After all Nick was an alcoholic and drug addict that suffered from Bipolar and if he got the help he needed he wouldn’t abuse his family anymore.
+The day of the hearing at our local Magistrate’s office, Nana and the public defender were trying to come up with a deal so Nick could avoid prison.
+After all Nick was a raging alcoholic and drug addict that suffered from Bipolar and if he got the help he needed he wouldn’t abuse his family anymore.
 I knew this was not the case, people abuse because it is about power and control.
 Alcohol and substance abuse only intensifies the outcome.
 Soon a police officer had come out of the room and told me that the most serious charges had been drop and I was free to go.

 Being a witness to a crime is difficult enough but when the abuser lives a stone throw away and has revenge on his mind you are now introduced to a new level of abuse as I became his new target!

 My son’s bedroom was in the front of the house and that is where it started.
 Nick would stand in his driveway shouting obscenities and raging for what would seem to be hours.
 He would sit in his vehicle and turn the music up just trying to get our attention.
 Even though we practiced the grey rock method nothing changed.
 Nick was on a mission and it was to destroy any assemblance of normalcy that I had.